 Five active aggregate quarries are located in the Hat Creek area.
 Quarries are located in the Upper Hat Creek Valley at the site of the No. 1 coal deposit, near Pavilion Lake, on Bonaparte Indian Reserve No. 2 and on Boston Flats (two deposits) as illustrated in Figure 5-2.
 The quarry at the site of the No. 1 coal deposit would be most seriously affected by a mine and powerplant at Hat Creek.
 At this site, bluffs of sand and gravel over 30 m (100 ft) high are developed along the east side of Upper Hat Creek and in the lower reaches of Harry Creek.
 Toward the east and south, the bench consists of more than 12 m (40 ft) of till overlying sand and gravel.
 Three horizons of till can be distinguished, one of which contains boulders as much as 1 m (3 ft) in diameter.
-Additional aggregate deposits of undetermined extent have been found south of White Rock Creek.
+Additional aggregate deposits of undetermined extent have been found west of Bedard Lake and associated with alluvial fans as illustrated in Figure 4-1.